Our college has produced a series of documentaries on various topics related to educational themes of interest to our faculty and students.

 Dawn of Day is a historical documentary about the Underground Railroad in Kansas that brings to light Wabaunsee County’s unsung heroes who traversed one of the most turbulent times in our nation’s history.
 Faith, family, and politics united a community of neighbors who lived and died to ensure Kansas was a free state.

-In 2008 Dr. Marilyn Kaff, a special education associate professor from Kansas State University, went on her first trip to Tanzania.
+In 2008 Dr. Marilyn Kaff, a K-State special education associate professor, went on her first trip to Tanzania.
 Her goal was to help improve special education and teacher training at the Sebastion Kolowa University College.
 During that time she traveled to a number of villages and small communities where schools were being set up to help youth with severe disabilities including autism.
 What she discovered there inspired her to give of her time and talents.
 But her trip was limited, and she knew she needed to come back.
-Since that time she has returned each year with teams of volunteer students from Kansas State University to help identify autistic children, and then to train the local teachers and parents how to teach them.
+Since that time she has returned each year with teams of volunteer students from K-State to help identify autistic children, and then to train the local teachers and parents how to teach them.

 Nolan Self (1918-2016), a Buffalo Soldier who served in the 9th and 10th Cavalry at the turn of World War II, recounts his life-changing experiences coming into and serving in the military in this biographical documentary.